 Foreheads should be square, flat and angular for a man… but totally the opposite for ladies.
 In women, we want a short forehead, smooth and convex.
 Adding fillers or fat, or a custom-made implant helps to restore youthfulness in the forehead region.

 Hairline can be modified too.
-Various scalp flaps (rotation and advancement of hair-bearing skin tissues) along with hair transplants are important tools for a plastic surgeon, including the addition of PRP (platelet-rich plasma).
+Various scalp flaps (rotation and advancement of hair-bearing skin tissues) along with hair transplants are important tools for a plastic surgeon.

 Jaw angle implants, for men of course but also for the ladies who like the Angelina Jolie’s square jawline, are very important when addressing lights and shadows in one’s profile.
 Jaw angles can widen the angles and elongate the jaw angle for a squarer look in rounder faces.

 Talking about round faces, buccal fat pad removal is a great adjunct to chin implant and jaw angle augmentation.
 It is a simple procedure with great enhancing potential.

 Fat grafting is always considered, especially when someone is undergoing a neck lift or facelift; fat grafting is commonly done to temples, forehead (younger feminine forehead is rounder), upper and lower orbital area, cheeks, mid-face, lips, jawline, chin, marionettes, laugh lines, etc.

 Finally, the often forgotten one, the earlobe.
 Earlobes get stretched over time and deflate, with or without the wear of earrings or gauging loops.
 Earlobes can be repaired, made smaller, can be augmented and filled, etc. Earlobes are often rejuvenated during a facelift and neck lift procedure.